 - For their name and ID number.

 If you are still unsure whether or not to let them in, give us a call and we'll able to advise you.
 When visiting your home all our engineers should always:

 There aren't any costs when engineers come round to read your meter, for the installation of smart meters or if your meter isn't working properly and we need to fix it.
 Any additional work may be chargeable and the cost will depend on the work undertaken.
 Once you have received a quote from our Metering Team, this will be available for up to six months.
 All meter charges are subject to change.

-If we need to arrange for someone to come round to inspect or fix your meter, we will need 15 working days' notice, and we'll do our best to organise a convenient time with you.
-We offer 4-hour time slots, either in the morning (8am-12pm) or afternoon (12pm-4pm).
+If we need to arrange for someone to come round to inspect or fix your meter, we will need 15-working-days' notice, and we'll do our best to organise a convenient time with you.
+We offer four-hour time slots, either in the morning (8am-12pm) or afternoon (12pm-4pm).
 The engineer due to visit should call ahead of time if there are any changes to the appointment.

 What if we can't do the work?

 Our engineers are fully qualified and trained but there are things even they can't do.
 If any major work is required they might not be able to do the work themselves.
 If so, this work needs to be carried out by your Local Distribution Network.
 The type of work that our engineers would not be able to do would be moving your energy meter more than a couple of feet or re-routing the gas pipes.

 You will need to call your Local Distribution Network yourself and liaise with them about it.
 You can find out who your Local Distribution Network is on your So Energy statement or, alternatively, find them by entering your postcode on the Energy Networks website www.energynetworks.org.

 Last updated: Tue, 10 Nov, 2020 at 10:05 AM